samsbp/samsbp.github.io/content/notes/23072025-normative-and-descriptive-logic.md

 Security is often coarse-grained solutions rather than fine-grained solutions.
 I cannot apply the rule of VPN to misconfigured instances only; rather, apply it as a whole.
 Do I have all the knowledge of what they are going to deploy?
 Obviously no, I am not God.
 Or else have a golden pathway to deploy selective instances, then I could control (fine-grain) the misconfigurations.
 I choose to allow what misconfigurations should be there rather than allowing all.

-Rather than giving normative advice or solutions — most of them do not work, not bulletproof — change the premises of normative logic to have more context and be fine-grained rather than more generalized.
+Rather than giving normative advice or solutions — most of them do not work, not bulletproof rather change the premises of normative logic to have more context and be fine-grained rather than more generalized.
 The more the generalized solution, the more it does not work.

 ## Reference